 I moved away from the Portland area about 20 years ago – yikes!
 I’ve returned annually to visit friends and family, but I had lost touch with the local food and drink scene every time I return.
 Growing up, it was mostly breweries and lobster shacks and now it’s a foodie destination.
 When friends travel to Maine they ask for my recommendations.
 The city has become even cooler since I moved away.
-Since I was returning home to visit (after three years away) in October 2019, I had to find the best cocktail bars in Portland, Maine with my husband, including a brand new one to the city.
+Since I was returning home for a visit in October 2019, I wanted to find the best cocktail bars in Portland, Maine with my husband, including a brand new one to the city.
 (I also got a sneak peek at another bar opening in November 2022.)
 Also, if you landed on this post looking for the other Portland, I have a guide on that as well.
 Please enjoy my picks for the best bars in Portland, Maine!